AAlab1819/ProjectTeam01-B/README.md

         return 0;
         }

 The DP part is when we use 'bool solve' function for the memoization, to store the calculation so that it keeps the records of the results and does not run the same input more than once.
 So it 'supposedly' should save time.
--**TIME COMPLEXITY   : O(N^2)**
+The memory allocation of greedy is also significantly less than DP as DP require the creation of array with size of n, where n may be a number as big as 10^9.

--**MEMORY ALLOCATION : 0<=k<=10^9**
+**TIME COMPLEXITY   : O(N^4)** | **MEMORY ALLOCATION : 0<=k<=10^9**

-## INPUT SAMPLES X COMPARISON x CONCLUSION
+## COMPARISON

 |   __Input__             |    ((?))     | ()?)()()??()())( | ((()))()()??()()???)()(()())?)(?) | ()?(???(?(????????????(??((???(???....|
 | ----------------------- | :----------: | :--------------: | :-------------------------------: | :---------------------------------: |